IBM/ddc-2021-development-to-production/docs/ml-model-deployment/sample-application-integration.md

 Regardless of which option we choose for deployment, we need to configure our Python application so it knows how to connect to our specific model.
 To do that follow these steps.

 * Unzip the python app zip file that you downloaded in the setup section.
-Depending on your operation system the command to do this will differ, so an online search might be in order if you don't know how already!
+Depending on your operating system the command to do this will differ, so an online search might be in order if you don't know how already!

 * It's best practice to store secrets and configurations as environment variables, instead of hard-coding them in the code.
 Following this convention, we will store our API Key and model URL in a `.env` file.
 The key-value pairs in this files are treated as environment variables when the code runs.
 To create your environment file: